Dr. E.P. Scarlett High School

 Dr. E.P.
 Scarlett High School is a public senior high school located in Calgary, Alberta, Canada.
 The school was named after Earle Parkhill Scarlett, a Calgary physician, educator, scholar and writer.
 The school is run by the Calgary Board of Education.
-The school graduates around c.
-500 Grade 12 students every year, with a 91% graduation rate.
+The school graduates around 500 Grade 12 students every year, with a 91% graduation rate.
 Scarlett is located on Elbow Drive and Canterbury Drive, and is one of few high schools servicing the deep south districts.
 Scarlett has the largest and most established AP program in the city and hosts French Immersion and Spanish bilingual programs.

 Academics

 Advanced Placement

 Dr. E.P.
 Scarlett High School offers one of the most established Advanced placement (AP) programs in the country.
 The AP program has been at the school since 1989, and as of the 2022–23 school year has 413 students enrolled in at least one AP course.
 To enrol in an AP class at Dr. E.P.
-Scarlett, the student must have achieved an 85% average or higher in that course, with a teacher recommendation.
+Scarlett, the student must have high academic achievement in that course, with a teacher recommendation.

-The current Advanced Placement courses at Scarlett are as follows: